Ras el Bassit: An Early Byzantine Church in Coastal North Syria

 Documentation of the Church and Church Complex

-Finds analysis was resumed in 2007 by P. Mills and aims at providing a fully quantified assemblage.
-Priority was given to the verification and updating of the fabrics and forms catalogues, on the cataloguing of finds recovered in 2007, and on the continuation of the inventory and analysis of pottery and glass finds recovered in the church since 2000.
+Finds analysis was resumed in 2007 by P. Mills and aims to provide a fully quantified assemblage.
+Priority was given to the verification and updating of the fabrics and forms catalogues, the cataloguing of finds recovered in 2007, and the continuation of the inventory and analysis of pottery and glass finds recovered in the church since 2000.

-At the end of the 2007 season, all pottery assemblages from the naves and the side-rooms of the apse had been examined.
-A total of 11,610 sherds have been coded, weighing 200 kg, representing a total estimated vessel equivalent (EVE) of 8666 % and a minimum number of rims of 898.
-Catalogued finds represent a wide range of different deposit types, including residual material brought in from first-to fourth-century AD rubbish dumps and reused as fill, and hard-core material reused in masonries and/or in flooring.
-Excavation being still focused on the record and excavation of collapsed masonries, save for limited soundings, relatively little material has yet been examined from phases pre-dating the last phase of the church.
-Finds from the destruction levels include residual material from the make-up of the floors of the galleries, occupation material, and intrusive material related to later activity on the site, including robbing and the construction and use of the chapel (fig. 7).
-Functional analysis reveals an increase in the proportion of LRA1 amphorae and pithoi in the lower destruction levels, particularly in the room to the north of the apse, where a complete table was found.Un autel et son reliquaire à Ras el Bassit (Syrie du Nord), Hortus Artium Medievalium 11 (2005), 111–122.,
+At the end of the 2007 season, all pottery assemblages from the naves and the side rooms of the apse had been examined.
+A total of 11,610 sherds have been coded, weighing 200 kg, which represents a total estimated vessel equivalent (EVE) of 8666 % and a minimum number of rims of 898.
+Catalogued finds represent a wide range of different deposit types, including residual material brought in from first- to fourth-century AD rubbish dumps and reused as fill, and hard-core material reused in masonries and/or in flooring.
+As excavation was still focused on the record and excavation of collapsed masonries, save for limited soundings, relatively little material has yet been examined from phases predating the last phase of the church.
+Finds from the destruction levels include residual material from the make-up of the floors of the galleries, occupation material, and intrusive material related to later activity on the site, including robbing and the construction and use of the chapel.
+Functional analysis reveals an increase in the proportion of LRA1 amphorae and pithoi in the lower destruction levels, particularly in the room to the north of the apse, where a complete table was found.N.
+Beaudry, "Un autel et son reliquaire à Ras el Bassit (Syrie du Nord)," Hortus Artium Medievalium 11 (2005): 111–22.

 Survey and Clearing Outside the Church